Your need for love is not a weakness....

 Millions of years of evolution has wired our organism for its optimum chance of survival.
 As social animals we’ve needed a parent/partner/family/community because without our tribe, we’d be lunchmeat!
 Just because modern man forgets this doesn’t make it any less true.

 It’s appropriate to feel pain when you don’t feel connected because you’re hardwired to NEED to be bonded with others.
+Loving deeply requires immense strength and emotional intelligence.
 Stop seeing it as a weakness!
 If you didn’t feel these things, biologically speaking you’d be in danger of going the way of the Dodo bird.

 Don’t fight your biology.
 Surrender to the fact that you need people and they need you.